Assorted prescription pill blister packs in different colors including red, yellow, green, orange, and white tablets

 Some athletes also use amphetamine for its psychological and athletic performance-enhancing outcomes, such as prolonged endurance and alertness.
 However, amphetamine can cause effects that seriously diminish performance at high doses, such as rapid muscle breakdown and raised body temperature.

-Treatment & therapies for amphetamine abuse and addiction
+Treatment & therapies for amphetamine addiction

 Treating amphetamine abuse and addiction can be challenging because of the changes in brain structure that occur with chronic use.
 The sometimes severe depression and loss of pleasure when the drug is stopped can be a major obstacle to avoiding relapse.